-The eHealth Initiative has released its second survey of the nation's regional extension centers (RECs), each of which received a four-year grant through a $643 million program under the HITECH Act to help individual
+The eHealth Initiative has released its second survey of the nation's regional extension centers (RECs), each of which received a four-year grant through a $643 million program under the HITECH Act to help individual and small-group practices adopt electronic health record (EHR) technology.

 The independent, nonprofit eHealth Initiative released its first survey of the regional extension centers in September 2010.
 Back then, most remained in the planning stage.
 The more recent survey, available as free download, suggests that most RECs have transitioned to physician outreach as well as collaboration with other federal agencies.
 Many have also turned an eye to developing plans for long-term sustainability.